OakarminIron/Obsidian/Business/Accounting/Financial Accounting/Accrual Accounting.md

-Cash accounting records payments and receipts when they are recieved.
+Cash accounting records payments and receipts when they are received.
 Accrual records payments and receipts when services or good are provided or debt is incurred.